Visual Time Series Forecasting: An Image-driven Approach: Introduction and Related Work

-This paper follows these studies and presents a new perspective on numerical time series forecasting by transforming the problem completely into the computer-vision domain.
-We convert the input data to images and build a network that outputs time series prediction images.
+This paper presents a new perspective on numerical time series forecasting by transforming the problem completely into the computer-vision domain.
+We capture input data as images and build a network that outputs corresponding subsequent images.
 To the best of our knowledge, this is the first study that aims at explicit visual forecasting of time series data as plots.
-Previous researches leveraged computer vision for time series data but focused on classifying trade patterns~\cite{cohen2019trading,du2020image}, numeric forecast~\cite{cohen2019effect}, learning weights to combine multiple statistical forecasting methods~\cite{li2020forecasting}, and video prediction for multivariate economic forecasting~\cite{zhen2020video}.
+Previous researches leveraged computer vision for time-series data but focused on classifying trade patterns~\cite{cohen2019trading,du2020image}, numeric forecast~\cite{cohen2019effect}, learning weights to combine multiple statistical forecasting methods~\cite{li2020forecasting}, and video prediction for multivariate economic forecasting~\cite{zhen2020video}.
 We follow up on these approaches but focus on an explicit regression-like image prediction task.